Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 `[pi]` is an array of one element with the same value as the previous example `[1,[2,3,4],5]` is an array of three elements, whose second value is itself an array

-The array expression format supported in RRF 3.5.x and 3.6.x are also supported.
+The array expression format of RRF 3.5.x and 3.6.x is also supported.

 **RRF 3.5.x and 3.6.x**